Hubert Kós

-Hubert Kós (born 28 March 2003) is a Hungarian swimmer and a member of the University of Texas swim team.
+Hubert Bela Kós (born 28 March 2003) is a Hungarian swimmer and a member of the University of Texas swim team.
 He is a world junior record holder in the 200 metre individual medley and an Olympic champion in the 200 metre backstroke.
 At the 2021 European Short Course Championships, he won the bronze medal in the 400 metre individual medley.
 At the 2022 European Aquatics Championships, he won the gold medal in the 200 metre individual medley.
 In 2023, he won the bronze medal in the 200 yard backstroke at the year's men's NCAA Division I Swimming and Diving Championships.
 In 2024, he won the gold medal in the 200 metre backstroke at the 2024 Summer Olympics in Paris.

 Early life

-Kós has family links to County Kerry in southwest Ireland, and has visited there several times since he was a boy.
+Kós has family links to Cork in Ireland, and has visited there several times since he was a boy.
+He is a great grand nephew of John A Mulcahy who developed Waterville Golf Links and he enjoys travelling there to play golf.
 His paternal grandmother is Irish, while his paternal grandfather is Hungarian who emigrated to Ireland with his family at the age of 6 in 1946.
 Kós' father spent his childhood in Cork.

-He has two younger siblings: a brother, Olivér, who is also a swimmer, and a sister, Allison.
+He has two younger siblings: a brother, Olivér, and a sister, Alison who are also swimmers.
 He studied at the American International School of Budapest.